elisa-tech/wg-automotive/README.md

 We focus on actual use cases from the Automotive domain to derive the technical requirements to the kernel as a basis for investigation within the Safety Architecture Workgroup and to serve as a blueprint for actual projects in the future.

-This repository contains aggreed upon and peer reviewed material for this work group, see [process description below](#contribution-workflow)
+This repository contains agreed upon and peer reviewed material for this work group, see [process description below](#contribution-workflow)

 ## Use case
-Currently, the Automotive work group focuses on the telltale use case, i.e. warning symbols in the intstrument cluster of a car, targeting ASIL B.
+Currently, the Automotive work group focuses on the tell tale use case, i.e. warning symbols in the intstrument cluster of a vehicle, typically rated with ASIL B.
 ## Getting in Contact, Getting Involved
 ### Mailing list, Calendar etc
 Subscribe to our mailing list: https://lists.elisa.tech/g/automotive

 ### Meetings
-The Automotive workgroup currently meets twice a week
+The Automotive workgroup currently meets once per week.
-* Friday 14:00 CET: General sync call
-* Thursday 9:00 CET: Working session
+* Wednesday 10:00 AM CET/CEST (8:00/9:00 UTC)

-Note that the web calendar associated with our mailing list contains up to date information about all workgroup meetings, consider subscribing to keep up to date!
+As meeting times may change always check the web calendar associated with the mailing list for up to date information about all workgroup meetings.
+Consider subscribing to keep up to date!

-Our meeting minutes are kept at https://docs.google.com/document/d/1qgEkB6HBjq0ojoTSmI_E18BZco3lORK1ZZDrBH1YQo0/edit#heading=h.b7qah2h40uzb
+Meeting minutes are kept at
+https://docs.google.com/document/d/1qgEkB6HBjq0ojoTSmI_E18BZco3lORK1ZZDrBH1YQo0/edit#heading=h.b7qah2h40uzb

 ### Newcomer Onboarding Checklist
-If you are new and all this seems overwhelming, don't fret, we got you covered!

-Single most important instruction: drop by the workgroup and ask, despite our effort not everything can be always kept up to date.
+We welcome newcomer.
+If you don't find your way forward, most likely it is on the WG to improve documentation.
+Just join one of the weekly meetings or drop a mail via the mailing list.

 Other than that, here is a checklist to get you started:
 * Sign up for [mailinglist and calendar](#mailing-list-calendar-etc)
-* familiarize yourself with our tooling for [modelling and requirements](#tooling)
 * Get to know the [contribution process](#contribution-workflow)
 * Check out this repository and explore, [Repo overview](#elisa-automotive-wg---navigation-and-file-locations)
 * Check out the meeting minutes and drop by our [weekly sync call](#meetings)